Calaway Park: Grounds

 Calaway Park occupies approximately 160 acre of land in Springbank, Alberta.
 However, the amusement park and most of its operations is sprawled out across 90 acre of land.
 Calaway Park is western Canada's largest amusement park.
 In addition to an amusement park, Calaway Park also operates a campground with 104 camp spaces.

 Attractions

-Calaway Parks holds a number of attractions including 20 carnival games.
+Calaway Park holds a number of attractions including 20 carnival games.
 In 2019, the amusement park opened a splash pad.
 In addition to interactive attractions the park also contains 32 amusement rides, including three roller coasters.
 Outside of that, they have a troupe of live performers who perform shows written and produced by Chris Thompson, the park's entertainment director.
 They produce four to six shows annually, targeted at families with children 2 to 14.